gabrielebrunini/CardanoMAP/README.md

-# Design and Implementation of a Blockchain Observatory for Cardanp
+# Design and Implementation of a Blockchain Observatory for Cardano

 Standards and cross-chain interoperability are currently missing in blockchain technology.
 Blockchain data analysis is more challenging as a result of this issue.